Want less authoritarian structures? Not without communication skills!

 Most of us grew up in an authoritarian culture.
 Parenting, education and most workplaces are authoritarian — a because-I-said-so culture.
 I literally had a teacher tell me in 8th grade that things would be easier in school if I stopped thinking!
 (I remember I cracked up laughing because I loved the irony of that statement — and then I realized no one else was laughing.)

 We live in an oppressive culture and that’s not funny at all.
-Oppression and inequality is so big, it takes my breath away every time I think about it.
+Oppression and inequality are so big, it takes my breath away every time I think about it.
 We shield ourselves by justifying inequality (“that’s just how things work”) because the painful reality seems too big to take in.

 What does that mean for organizations, in particular self-governed organizations?
 It means that even if we create heaven on earth, the patterns and pain in people’s minds are still there and they are real.
 The patterns surface when we resort to oppressive behavior.
 The patterns surface when we resort to rebellion or to self-destructive self-talk when we perceive someone as oppressive.
-Power-dynamics are everywhere and we all have internalized tons of it.
+Power-dynamics are everywhere and we all have internalized tons of them.

 That means that even if a perfect organization with equally shared power and full compassion in every moment existed, the shadows of our culture are still very present.
-You cannot pretend that it’s enough to pretend stripping all power issues off an organization.
+You cannot pretend that it’s enough to pretend to strip all power issues off an organization.
 It’s in how people speak, what they have learned to give themselves permission to say, how much they believe they can shape their futures, how much experience they have had of actually having a say.
 You cannot “just” leave all that behind.

 That means: just being equals in decision-making is not enough.
 Oppression will still be there, the subtext of everything.